chatrdh/MLP/README.md

-# MLP
+# MLP++

-Multi Layer Perceptron Implementations based on Karapathy's video on makemore MLP
+Multi Layer Perceptron and other Implementations based on Karapthy's video on makemore.